HarshitaKAM/SER502-Language-Design/README.md

 This repository contains the compiler design project for Team 18 for SER 502 at Arizona State University in the Spring 2018 semester.

 Team Members:

 Melissa Day

 Sowmya Madabhushi

 Behnaz Sabbaghi

 Harshita Kajal

 The language is called Habesome.
+It was developed in Prolog.

 Video presentation can be viewed at: [link to video].

 The repository structure is:

-src/ - Includes compiler and runtime subdirectories containing the sourcecode src/compiler - Contains the source code to run the compiler.
-All components are contained in a single file called "Team18" src/runtime - Contains a file to generate parse trees
+src/ - Includes compiler and runtime subdirectories containing the sourcecode

+src/compiler - Contains the source code to run the compiler.
+All components are contained in a single file called "Team18"

+src/runtime - Contains a file to generate parse trees

+data/ - Contains 5 sample programs with their corresponding parse trees

+doc/ - Contains the Ppt presentation, contribution file

 ## Getting Started